-I therefore added a tent and very basic camping equipment to my backpack so I could make walks which were in unpopulated, out of the way places.
+I therefore added a tent and very basic camping equipment to my backpack.
+I wanted to walk in unpopulated, out of the way places.

 I visited: Dublin, Warren Point, the Wicklow Mountains, Glendalough, Kinsale, Unionhall, Drumbeg Stones, St Bridget’s Shrine, Skibereen, Cork, Galway, Sligo, Murrisk, Westport, Rosslare and more.
 It was wonderful!

-I chose September because the weather is often good in Ireland, as it is in Scotland during that month (almost the same size).
+I chose September because the weather is often good in Ireland, as it is in Scotland, during that month.
 It can be drier and warmer at that time of year (temperatures range from 60F (16C) to 41F (5C)).
 But it wasn’t that year!

 Now I have had a little time to reflect I note that it is also a Roman Catholic country, like Spain and other countries I have walked in, so perhaps that was one of the unconscious reasons I was so drawn to it.
 I was christened into the Church of England and I walk pilgrimage, however I am not religious.
 I do not attend church (although I sit in on Mass or the services when staying in a monastery or temple as they are integral to the place and I think that is respectful and integral to the place), but I am a lay member of a Buddhist Sangha in Edinburgh; and I practice Shiatsu which is based on Japanese and Chinese Taoism and which I consider to be a type of spiritual way, a particular approach to being in the world and relating to others.

 I am very interested in things spiritual and while here I am preparing to teach about Shiatsu and Death, reading and writing on this subject.
 Ireland has a network of ancient and well trodden pilgrimages and a relatively newly established Camino association.
 Given my interest in walking these holy ways, and my musings on religion over the past 2 years (notably the St Magnus Way on Orkney in May 2018), my intuitive choice of location was perhaps not entirely random.
 I also knew before I came that there was a Buddhist Temple, Dzogchen Beara which connects with my meditation practice.